 First.
-Two rays of homogeneous light coming from the same source and reaching a certain point in space by paths which are different and slightly unequal in length, either strengthen one another or annul one another, and produce upon the receiving screen a bright or a dark point according as the difference of the strength of the stre ence of path has one value or another.
+Two rays of homogeneous light coming from the same source and reaching a certain point in space by paths which are different and slightly unequal in length, either strengthen one another or annul one another, and produce upon the receiving screen a bright or a dark point according as the difference of path has one value or another.